alvisk/encode-spoonOS/wallet-guardian/README.md

-# Encode SpoonOS Hackathon Projects

-This repository now hosts two independent projects.
-Each can be worked on separately without shared dependencies.

-## Projects
-- `wallet-guardian/`: Neo Wallet Guardian SpoonOS agent scaffold.
-Install deps with `pip install -r wallet-guardian/requirements.txt`, set `NEO_RPC_URL`, then run `cd wallet-guardian && python -m src.cli "summarize wallet <address>"`.
-- `chump-change/`: Micro-donation / payment-splitter concept for Neo + SpoonOS co-signer.
-Contains proposal and partner notes under `docs/`.

-## Other folders
-- `workflow/`: early notes for an offload-to-AIOZ orchestration agent.
-- `api/` and `algoBoost/`: experimental service stubs kept for reference.

-Work inside the relevant project folder to avoid cross-contamination of environments and dependencies.
 # Neo Wallet Guardian (SpoonOS) – Plan & Implementation Notes

-This repo is currently a planning space for a SpoonOS hackathon build.
+This project is currently a planning space for a SpoonOS hackathon build.
 The goal is to ship an AI Wallet Copilot (Neo Wallet Guardian) that runs as a SpoonOS agent, analyzes wallets on Neo N3, surfaces risks, and optionally generates shareable alerts.

 ## Outcomes to demo
 - SpoonOS ToolCallAgent that calls a wallet-summary tool and produces user-facing risk insights.